What are heart murmurs?

 If your child’s doctor hears a murmur when listening to your child’s heart, they will listen for details about the sound.
 These details can give clues about the cause.

 The doctor will examine your child and ask about their health history and your family health history.
-For many children with a murmur, these steps may be all they need to determine if a murmur is innocent or from a structural heart problem.
+For many children with a murmur, these steps may be all they need to tell if a murmur is innocent or from a structural heart problem.

 To get more information about how your child’s heart looks and works, your child may also need tests.
 These may include: